ai2cm/fv3net/examples/train-evaluate-prognostic-run/README.md

     -p test-times="$(<  ../../test_short.json)" \

-Once your configurations are ready, submit a testing run by running `make`.
+Once your configurations are ready, submit a testing run by running `make submit_train_evaluate_prognostic_run` from the `examples` directory.
 If that completes successfully, adjust the lines to point to the full list of
 timesteps:

     -p train-times="$(<  ../../train.json)" \
     -p test-times="$(<  ../../test.json)" \

-Delete any existing GCS outputs (or rename the output directory) and rerun with `make`.
+Delete any existing GCS outputs (or rename the output directory) and rerun.

-## Updating the fv3net submodule

-To take advantage of upstream changes to the argo workflows you can update the `fv3net` submodules in this folder.